 The Diocese of Taiwan exists in country of 23.34 million people, less than 5 percent of who call themselves Christian, according to the diocese’s Friendship Magazine.
 The diocese has a history of “gradual inculturation and integration” moving from a membership of Mainland China Anglicans and American military personnel to one with more Taiwanese people.

 The diocese has gained members in the 10 years ending in 2012 (the latest year for which figures are available here.
-The diocese had 1,176 members in that year compared to 975 in 2002, according to this report, and Friendship Magazine says it now serves roughly 2,000 members.
+The diocese had 1,176 members in that year compared to 975 in 2002, and Friendship Magazine says it now serves roughly 2,000 members.
 The average Sunday attendance in 2012 throughout the diocese’s 16 congregations was 687.

 The diocese also includes St. John’s University with an enrollment of slightly more than 6,000, eight parish kindergartens and a number of outreach centers.